 Take a musical cruise with us and explore the rich musical culture of the Eastern Mediterranean Sea as we play songs and show instruments from this fascinating area.

 This presentation highlights unique folk instruments and captivating music played around the Eastern shores of this great sea.
 From the Greek islands to the Turkish coastline and down to Egypt, the music from these ancient lands has enchanted pharos, kings and emperors throughout their long history.
-A slide show can be added to this presentation displaying images of ancient and modern life, maps, landscapes and artwork.

 Learn about the dances of Greece, the drum language of Egypt, and see the evolution of musical instruments from ancient to modern times.